 Firstly, advertising extra curricular activities is a little bit different than advertising for common niches.
 In this article, I will share my personal experience on how to promote extracurricular activities such as tennis school or football club.

-Firstly, just a quick reminder, marketing is all about knowing who is your target, where, and how you can reach them.
+Firstly, just a quick reminder, marketing is all about knowing who are your targets, where, and how you can reach them.
 In this case, we promote extracurricular activities.
 Consequently, the targets are children, but the parents are the decision-makers.
 As a result, the following question to ask is :”Where can I reach the parents?”.
 It is possible to reach them to their homes, but it’s too wide and not targeted.
 The best way would be to reach them somewhere they have to go.
-As a result, targeting schools make sense, especially during the peak-up time.
-Furthermore, playgrounds are a good alternative, especially during the weekend or or after-school.
+As a result, targeting schools make sense, especially during the pick-up time.
+Furthermore, playgrounds are a good alternative, especially during the weekend or after-school.

 To clarify, hanging posters or flyers inside schools or in the posts of the street can work.
 However, handing out flyers and chatting with the parents will give more insights.
 This method enables to state the interest of the parents by interacting directly with them.
 But firstly, let me explain how this process works.

 To begin with, the best would be to arrive 10 minutes before for the pick-up time.
 Because there are always parents waiting.
 During this moment, the leaflet distributor can approach the parents.
 It’s very easy, just he has to say something as ” Hi there, sorry to disturb you, I’m just promoting a Football Club for children, if you could be interested in.”, then he tends the flyer towards the parent, and he keeps up by saying ” you can have a look on it”.
 Then, the parent will express his interest or not.
 If interested, the parents keep up the the interaction ongoing by asking questions, which is a good sign.
 Then, he can approach the following parents.
 As well, schools will let the leaflet distributor doing his job because it’s about extracurricular activities for children.